Administrative Committee of the Federal Register (ACFR).

 To determine current costs and prepare a price schedule, the Superintendent of Documents conducted an in-depth study of actual costs from prior years and made conservative estimates of future costs.
 This final rule takes into account GPO's actual production and distribution costs since 2001 and projected costs for fiscal year 2004.
 The pricing analysis includes GPO's recent cost-cutting initiatives to streamline and improve its operations.
 Specific actions to cut costs that have been taken or are presently underway include: Reducing personnel expenses through an employee buyout plan; reorganizing the Superintendent of Documents organization and operations; consolidating distribution facilities; and closing GPO Bookstores.
 GPO has also reevaluated and subsequently reduced estimated handling charges as they apply to Federal Register products.
 The new handling charges of $1.46 per copy for the Federal Register (down from $2.39) and $1.59 for the CFR (down from $2.39) were factored into the pricing analysis.

 Based on all the information available, it has been determined that price adjustments should be made to certain publications to accurately reflect the current costs of production and distribution, and thereby avoid running a deficit.
 A proposed rule was published on December 17, 2003, at 68 FR 70191.
-In the rulemaking analysis, the Administrative Committee projected that adopting the proposed pricing schedule would enable the Federal Register program to achieve full cost recovery, and invited public comment on the proposed pricing schedule.
+In the rulemaking analysis, the Administrative Committee projected that adopting the proposed pricing schedule would enable the Federal Register program to achieve full cost Start Printed Page 12782recovery, and invited public comment on the proposed pricing schedule.
 No comments were received.

 In the past, ACFR price regulations have generally included postage in the prices listed.
 In this final rule, postage is excluded from the stated prices, except for single issues of certain editions, since postal rate making decisions and the timing of increases are separately determined by the United States Postal Service.
 Therefore, the prevailing postal rates will be applied to orders, based on the method of delivery requested by customers.
 The prices for single issues of the Federal Register (paper and microfiche) and the Weekly Compilation of Presidential Documents, and single volumes of the CFR on microfiche continue to include postage because the cost of delivery is only a small component of the total cost.